 A summary of the variable components carried at each wave of the survey is available.

-The questionnaires for each wave of the survey are available in pdf format.
+The questionnaires for each wave of the survey are available.